Intersex rights in Germany: Legal protections, 2021

-A law that provides for a general ban on operations in children and adolescents with 'variants of sex development' ('Varianten der Geschlechtsentwicklung') was passed in the German parliament on 25 March 2021.
+A law that provides for a general ban on operations in children and adolescents with 'variations of sex development' ('Varianten der Geschlechtsentwicklung') was passed in the German parliament on 25 March 2021.
 According to a report in the Deutsches Ärzteblatt, the law is intended to strengthen the self-determined decision-making of children and adolescents and avoid possible damage to their health.
 Surgical changes to sex characteristics should only take place - even with the consent of the parents - if the operation cannot be postponed until age 14.
 The majority of legal scholars and psychologists consulted support the approach.
-The Federal Chamber of Psychotherapists requires the mandatory participation of a counsellor with experience on intersex in an assessment before a possible intervention.
-While supportive of progress, the law that was finally passed was criticized by the Organisation Intersex International (OII) Germany, OII Europe, and Intergeschlechtliche Menschen, because they provide too many exceptions.
+The Federal Chamber of Psychotherapists requires the mandatory participation of a counsellor with experience in intersex in an assessment before a possible intervention.
+While supportive of progress, the law that was finally passed was criticized by the Organisation Intersex International (OII) Germany, OII Europe, and Intergeschlechtliche Menschen e.V., because they provide too many exceptions.
+Whether the protection takes hold in an individual case depends on whether the medical professional diagnoses the child with variations of sex development (the German implementation of disorders of sex development) or not.